Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Dental Care (Navy Specific)

 Services provided by Navy Dental Clinic is primarily for active duty.
 Family members may be seen on emergency bases; however, routine dental care will be in the local community.
 A list of dentists who accept the TRICARE dental plan in the local community can be obtained at MetLife Dental website or by calling Metlife at 1-855-638-8371.
-The Beneficiary Counseling Assistance Coordinator at the Makalapa Clinic at 808-473-1880 x9-2282.
+The Beneficiary Counseling Assistance Coordinator (BCAC) at the Makalapa Clinic at 808-473-1880 x9-2282.

 Medical Care (Air Force Specific)